skgigliotti/streamlit_tutorial/README.md

 Prior experience with git, Python, and uv is helpful but not necessary.

-You do not need to have Python installed on your machine prior to starting this tutorial.
+You do not need to have Python installed prior to starting this tutorial.

 ### Setup